 Figure 2: Map of Adamawa State Showing study areas

-Source: Adapted from the Google.net (2026)
+Source: Adapted from Google (2026)

 2.3 Data Sources and Types

-The study adopted a mixed-methods design that combined secondary data on climate trends and agricultural production with primary data collected from household surveys, thereby enabling a broad and in-depth evaluation of climate change impacts and the corresponding adaptation strategies.
+The study adopted a mixed-methods design that combined secondary data on climate trends and agricultural production with primary data from household surveys, thereby enabling a broad, in-depth evaluation of climate change impacts and corresponding adaptation strategies.

 2.4 Secondary and Primary Data

-Secondary information was sourced primarily from the Nigerian Meteorological Agency (NiMet) and supplemented, where required, with relevant gridded climate datasets to ensure completeness.
-Data on crop production covering cultivated area, yield levels, and total output of major food crops were obtained from the Adamawa State Ministry of Agriculture as well as the National Bureau of Statistics (NBS).
+Secondary information was sourced primarily from the Nigerian Meteorological Agency (NiMet) and, where required, supplemented with relevant gridded climate datasets to ensure completeness.
+Data on crop production, including cultivated area, yield levels, and total output of major food crops, were obtained from the Adamawa State Ministry of Agriculture and the National Bureau of Statistics (NBS).
 These records formed the basis for examining climatic patterns and assessing their association with food crop performance.
-In addition, primary data were gathered through the administration of a structured questionnaire to rural farming households.
+In addition, primary data were collected through a structured questionnaire administered to rural farming households.
 The instrument was designed to elicit detailed information on:

 Socio-economic characteristics of households,